The extraordinary Sainfoin White Honey

 - Good Source of Nutrients

 Like other raw honey varieties, white honey is also rich in nutrients such as vitamins, enzymes and minerals.
 The sugars present in the honey serve as a good energy source.
-A spoon of white honey will boost the body with nutrients and energy.
+A spoonful of white honey will boost the body with nutrients and energy.

 Skin Care and Wound Healing